xibosignage/xibo-manual/source/en/layouts.md

 Click to add the selected Layout to an existing [Campaign](layouts_campaigns.html).

+### Jump Lists

+Select to 'jump' to Playlists, Campaigns and Media associated for the selected Layout.

 ### Edit

 Make changes to the Layout record such as, Folder location, Name and Tags etc.